Free Visual Schedule for Kids

 How to Start Using a Visual Schedule

 When you first start using a visual schedule for kids, you will notice some ‘growing pains’.
+These are great for everyday use, but you’ll need to take time to adjust to the new visual aids.
 You might still get peppered with questions about your day, but remember to physically take them back to your visual schedule and show them where they are in the day.
 Show them what has happened in the past, and then look down the list and see what is upcoming.
-This sequencing help with start reinforcing how to do this themselves.
+This sequencing help with reinforcing how to do this themselves.

 Remember questions are not bad, but if you don’t want to be consistently asked about your school/homeschool schedule, then start bringing them back to the visual schedule to reinforce how you want them to process it.